-Ashley has been a producer and reporter for CNN since 2006.
-She is now a reporter with CNN Investigates, focused on crime, military issues and gender violence.
+Ashley Fantz has been a reporter for CNN since 2006.
+With CNN Investigates, she reports on crime, military issues and gender violence.

-Before joining CNN, she was a general assignment reporter with the Miami Herald, covering the state's child welfare system and the crime and courts beat.
-She is a graduate of the University of Missouri-Columbia School of Journalism.
+Before joining CNN, Fantz was a general assignment reporter with the Miami Herald covering the state's child welfare system and the criminal justice beat.
+She graduated from the University of Missouri-Columbia School of Journalism.